the-maux/JSFScan.sh/README.md

 ## Usage:

+`TOKNOW:` If you dont want to get the result by mail, just dont set the var USER_EMAIL

 ### Use throw Github Actions
 1. Fork the project
 2. Replace the domain in the file target.txt, with your target